NeuroTechX/ntx_slack_archive/general.md

 >
 If it's not FOS they are pursuing, then What ? speech decoding (at least at 100 WPM) can not be achieved just with the BOLD response ...

+4/24/2017 12:45 PM

+ **alexandre.barachant** :

+ >actually, it's clear from one of their slide that they are not going for the Bold response